-Ceasefire Oregon Education Foundation Calls for A National Mass Violence Investigatory Board
+Ceasefire Oregon Education Foundation Calls for A National Firearm Injury Prevention Bureau

-In response to Senator Wyden’s July 2016 forum about gun violence research, Ceasefire Oregon Education Foundation (COEF) recommends the creation of a National Mass Violence Investigatory Board (MVIB) similar to the National Transportation Safety Board.
+In response to Senator Wyden’s July 2016 forum about gun violence research, Ceasefire Oregon Education Foundation (COEF) recommends the creation of a National Firearm Injury Prevention Bureau (NFIPB) similar to the National Transportation Safety Board.

 Currently, all deaths related to aviation, marine, pipeline, railroad and many highway accidents are investigated by the National Transportation Safety Board.
-COEF proposes a new MVIB be modeled after the NTSB.
-(MVIB would not replace NTSB.)
+COEF proposes a new NFIPB be modeled after the NTSB.
+(NFIPB would not replace NTSB.)

 In 2013 alone, more than 84,000 people nationwide suffered a gunshot injury.
 More than 33,000 were shot to death.
 Approximately two-thirds of those deaths were suicides.

 In the same year, the National Transportation Safety Board recorded 32,719 highway fatalities, 891 rail fatalities, 443 aviation fatalities, 615 marine fatalities and 10 pipeline fatalities.

 Although transportation-related deaths are comparable to firearm-related deaths, the United States does not have a government agency dedicated to investigating and reducing shooting deaths.
 Based on the comparable death rate, COEF urges the creation of an agency dedicated to investigating shootings and making recommendations to reduce gunshot death and injury.

 The two overarching goals of the NFIPB would be: